Mary Winter Fisher: Early life and education

-Fisher was born February 10, 1867, in Lewiston, Illinois to John S. Winter, a journalist who later became a judge, and Mary Winter.
-Six months after she was born, her mother died.
+Fisher was born on February 10, 1867, in Lewiston, Illinois, to John S. Winter, a journalist a journalist who later became a judge, and Mary Winter.Her mother died six months after her birth..

-Fisher attended medical school in Chicago; first attendeding classes at Rush University, then completing her education at the Hahneman Medical School where she obtained a Doctor of Homeopathy and Surgery degree.
+She pursued medical studies in Chicago; initially attending classes at Rush University,and later completing her education at the Hahnemann Medical College of Chicago, where she earned a Doctor of Homeopathy and Surgery degree in 1895.

 Career

+Following medical school, Fisher began practicing in Lewiston, Illinois.
 In 1895 she moved to the San Juan Mountains of Southern Colorado as a single, 28-year old woman.
-She first settled in La Jara, Colorado, where she taught for a term in a public shool that had been founded by her sister.
+She first settled in La Jara, Colorado, where she taught for a term in a public school that had been founded by her sister.
 She then moved to the small town of Pagosa Springs, between Durango, Colorado, and Chama, New Mexico.
 She opened a medical office in Pagosa Springs the same year.
 The town had several bathhouses fed by local hot springs that were established in the 1860s.
 The mineral waters were used for their balneotheraputic properties by local miners as well as by injured Civil War soldiers.

 Fisher became known locally as Dr. Mary.
 She developed a reputation throughout the state for her diagnostic abilities, and skillful treatments.

 In 1911 she worked as the coroner for Archuleta County, and also served as the county's officer of health.
+She also worked as the Archuleta County registrar of vital statistics.

+Fisher practiced in Pagosa Springs for 33 years, and had a state-wide reputation and beyond, having been known to the Mayo Brothers hospital in Rochester, Minnesota.